boristsr/gdcorner-website/_posts/2019-11-25-TextureUpscalingPipeline.md

 ## Results

 Here are some examples of the results from this pipeline.
+The passes are exagerated here to show off denoising.
+This pipeline allows these passes to be tweaked rapidly until a nice result is acheived in the majority of circumstances.

 ### Desk & Office